NISHANTH-2377/resume_filter/README.md

 - Always make sure `datasets/candidates.jsonl` is present before running `test_model.py`.
 - If you want to evaluate with a different candidate set, replace `datasets/candidates.jsonl` and run `test_model.py`.
 - Inspect `feature_metadata.json` in `models/` if you need to confirm expected features and preprocessing steps.
+- The AI-skill matching uses sentence embeddings and a similarity threshold defined in `train_model.py` and `test_model.py`; it is semantic rather than keyword-based, so keep the anchor list and threshold consistent between training and inference if you change them.

 ## Troubleshooting